Library Media Center

 Varied Learning Environment

-The FCHS TIC Center provides students, staff and the community with a wide choice of collaborative settings including small groups, large groups, pairs, or even independent.
+The FCHS library provides students, staff and the community with a wide choice of collaborative settings including small groups, large groups, pairs, or even independent.
 Private office space and productive collaboration rooms as well as open presentation areas areas are all available in the center.
 There are spaces for silent study, close collaboration, and of course open conversation and discussion.
 Table space, stand-up desks, cardi-collaboration tables and soft seating are all available in the center.

 Resources

-The FCHS TIC Center strives to provide up-to-date and relevant resources for all areas of interest, study and exploration.
+The FCHS library strives to provide up-to-date and relevant resources for all areas of interest, study and exploration.
 If you would like to request a resource that is not currently available, please contact us.
 Requests are honored on a first-come-first-served basis depending on availability and alignment with FCHS purchase policies.

 Destiny Quest Online Catalog